top of page

 Between The Worlds

 Last night, as we were driving to a gathering of a "Sexual" Society, a male dominant-female submissive gathering of people, where there would most likely be some kind of sexual "orgy"-like activity going on, with the males of the group 'dominating' and tying up the women and inflicting on them some kind of 'pain' and restraint, I put on a tape of the Glide Memorial Church Choir.
 My lover-companion-slave girl, 'N', after listening for a few moments to the Gospel music, which we both loved so well, said, "It doesn't seem right to listen to this music when we are on our way to a function of this sort.
-We listen to this music on our way to church on Sunday and here we are listening to it on our way to a gathering that is all about sex!"
+We listen to this music on our way to church on Sunday, and here we are listening to it on our way to a gathering that is all about sex!"

 I was both intrigued and inspired by her comment.
 It made me acutely aware of how I envision both religion and sexuality.
 When I considered the matter, I felt as religious or as sexual at church as I felt at a Sexual party.
 There was fundamentally no difference between the two.
 (I had arrived at this state after a long and painful acting out of the consideration.)
-As I reflected further, I saw that what has occurred in our Western culture is the development of a split, a psychic, life-arranging-attitude changing split, between what is sacred, the temple (fanus- Gr. -temple) the place of the sacred and what stands outside the place of the sacred . . . the profane (pro-in front of the fanus- temple).
+As I reflected further, I saw that what has occurred in our Western culture is the development of a split, a psychic, life-arranging-attitude changing split, between what is sacred, the temple (fanus- Gr. -temple), the place of the sacred and what stands outside the place of the sacred . . . the profane (pro-in front of the fanus- temple).
 Why and how have sexuality become somehow profane, put out in front of the Holy precinct of the Sacred?
-And, what does this do to our culture, our lives?
+And what does this do to our culture and our lives?

 "And when the king came in to see the guests, he saw there a man who had not on a wedding garment: